zdenekhynek/MapMarkerJS/README.md

-MapMakerJS
+MapMarkerJS
 ==========

 Create rich interactive Google Maps markers.

 The MapMarkerJS library enables you to create Google Maps Markers from any HTML content ( including videos, iframes, vector graphics, flash files etc. ).
-Furthemore the HMTL withing marker is  is still fully accessible so you can create truly animated and fully interactive markers.
+Furthemore the HMTL within marker is  is still fully accessible so you can create truly animated and fully interactive markers.

 Even with Symbols introduced recently, I didn't find a way in Google Maps Api V3 to have creative freedom similar to the Flash version of API.